gvgramazio/vrepper/README.md

 ## Prerequisites

 Of course in order to use this, you might want to install V-Rep first.
 If you work in academia or do anything with education, you can get a free educational copy over here: http://www.coppeliarobotics.com/downloads.html

+**IMPORTANT:** So version 3.5.0 was just relased and I'm having issues with using the Python API (I'm getting segfaults from V-Rep that I can't debug).
+So until this is fixed, version 3.5.0 is NOT supported.
+Please download v.3.4.0 from here: http://www.coppeliarobotics.com/previousversions.html

 ## Usage